liweinan/liweinan.github.io/_posts/2017-03-05-a-test-to-github-page-math-engine.md

 {% include mathjax.html %}

+I have managed to enable _MathJax_ engine in the posts, and here are some tests for the _MathJax_ support:

 When $a \ne 0$, there are two solutions to \(ax^2 + bx + c = 0\) and they are
 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$